znsio/specmatic-documentation/documentation/getting_started_programmatically.md

 * PetStoreContractTest extends QontractJUnitSupport.
 QontractJUnitSupport leverages JUnit5 Dynamic Tests to translate scenarios in the contract to tests.
 * The setUp method passes the location of contract file, host port etc. to QontractJUnitSupport through System Properties
 * Optional - You can start and stop the application in setUp and tearDown.
 In this example we are starting a Springboot application.
+* Note - Please do not add any other unit test to the above class.
+The above test is only supposed to have setUp and optionally tearDown methods.

-All you to do is right click (or use JUnit shortcuts) and run it just like a unit test.
+To run this test, right click (or use JUnit shortcuts) and run it just like a unit test.